Kyriosity/read-write/README+/pencraft/README.md

 The writings and collections here are ...

 * The subject of personal taste, inclination, vision, and fallacies.
-It's up to you whether to read/like them or not.
+It's up to your taste and mood to like them or not.
 * The subject of continuous work and rework
-* Some works are in the state of 🚧draft🚧
+* Some opuses may be in the badly readable state of 🚧draft🚧 (just skip)

 \_______

-:end: You are welcome to contribute and correct errata.
+:end: <sub>You are welcome to contribute and correct errata.</sub>